If you have a dam on your property, when was the last time you checked it was safe?

 Making changes to your dam

-If you need to repair or change your dam, you might need a permit:
+If you need to repair or change your dam, make sure you get the right approvals:

-- Get a water permit, including for dam water affecting activities.
+- Get a water affecting activity permit, including for dam water affecting activities.

-- Apply to clear native vegetation to repair/maintain an existing dam, or to create a new dam or expand an existing one on pastoral land.
+- Apply to clear native vegetation to repair/maintain an existing dam, or to create a new dam or expand an existing one on pastoral land if vegetation is impacted.